Control Panel

 Find the right insurance at the right price:

 Don't assume that you medical insurance pays the full amount.
-Shop your medical for best price.
+Shop your medical needs for best price.

-• Make your visits count by know exactly what to ask.
+Make your visits count by knowing exactly what to ask.
 Keep in mind that "YOU" are paying for this medical visit.
+Make the doctors "WORK" for you.

 Come prepared with a list of questions that the doctor should answer.
+Demand that the doctor take the time you feel necessary to address your questions.
 Don't be shy on getting your money's worth.
 It may save you a second visit later on.

 Programs for reducing overall medical costs: